droonga/droonga.org/tutorial/index.md

 ## Prepare an environment for experiments

 Prepare a computer at first.
 This tutorial describes steps to develop a search service based on the Droonga, on an existing computer.
-Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu Server 13.10 64bit` on the service [Sakura's cloud](http://cloud.sakura.ad.jp/), with an available console.
+Following instructions are basically written for a successfully prepared virtual machine of the `Ubuntu 13.10 x64` on the service [DigitalOcean](https://www.digitalocean.com/), with an available console.

+NOTE: Make sure to use instances with >= 2GB memory equipped, at least during installation of required packages for Droonga.
+Otherwise, you may experience a strange build error.

 ## Install packages required for the setup process

 Install packages required to setup a Droonga engine.

+    # apt-get update
+    # apt-get -y upgrade
-    $ sudo apt-get install -y ruby ruby-dev build-essential nodejs npm
+    # apt-get install -y ruby ruby-dev build-essential nodejs npm

 ## Build a Droonga engine